- Why is focus so important these days?

 The new definition of a modern workspace is the “open floor” office.
 Where everyone sits next to each other.
 No walls.
 No barriers.
 No private space.
 Everyone’s sitting together.

 Many managers and bosses love this concept.
-They say that the ideas are flowing like airwaves between people.
-Creativity is skyrocketing as everyone can at anytime talk to anyone and exchange ideas and have serendipitous conversations.
+They say that the ideas are flowing like airwaves between people and creativity is skyrocketing as everyone can so easily exchange ideas and have serendipitous conversations.

 The whole Silicon Valley is all in on such offices.
 Facebook has supposedly built the largest “open office” in the world with the help of a very fancy architect firm.
 Apple has built a spaceship office with lots of open floors.
 If Apple and Facebook and all of Silicon Valley is doing it, it must be great, right?